seangholson/lqubo/README.md

 optimal answer.

 This repository is an open testbed for the LQUBO algorithm on various instances of QAP and TSP problems.
-As we to benchmark this method, we are continuing to learn from our mistakes to improve the performance and scaling of the algorithm.
-In each of the main directories of this repository contains an additional README.md that give context to the previous methods used, lessons learned, and current advancements to the LQUBO algorithm.
-For a full chronological context, the suggested ordering of reading by directory:
+As we benchmark this method, we are continuing to learn from our mistakes to improve the performance and scaling of the algorithm.

-* `form_LQUBO/README.md`
-* `swtch_networks/README.md`
-* `quality_of_LQUBO_and_methods/README.md`
-* `response_selection/README.md`
-* `solvers/README.md`
-* `data/README.md`
-* `experiment_code/README.md`
-* `results/README.md`
-* `New_LQUBO/README.md`
+In this repository there are two main directories that explore the functionality of the LQUBO algorithm.
+The first directory labeled `switch_network_LQUBO` contains the codebase for the switch newtork encoding of the LQUBO algorithm.
+After many months of testing we have found that this particular encoding produces a high relative error due its exponential increase of redundant switches.
+The results of this encoding can be found in the `switch_network_LQUBO/results` directory.

+Since finding these critical issues with the switch network encoding, we have been able to formulate an LQUBO encoding using only permutations, removing the need for a switch network.
+The code base for this encoding can be found in the `perm_LQUBO` directory.
+This new encoding has resulted in a multi-factor reduction in relative error and requires n-1 qubits vs the O(n(log(n))) qubits from the switch network encoding.
+This section of the codebase is still undergoing changes as we are continuing to explore this new formulation.

 ## NOTE: The D-Wave Ocean SDK